Silverton, Colorado Information

 Distance: 6.0 - 7.7 miles (Round Trip)

-Hike to gorgeous lakes set amid scenic alpine meadows with terrific views.
-An optional extension follows a segment of the Continental Divide turning this hike into a loop with extended views of the surrounding peaks.
+This trail ascends to gorgeous lakes set amid scenic alpine meadows with terrific views.
+An optional extension follows a segment of the Continental Divide, turning the hike into a loop with extended views of the surrounding peaks

 Distance: 7.0 - 8.9 miles (Round Trip)